matthkang/code-quiz/README.md

 Below is a screenshot of the initial home page for the coding quiz application:
 ![Coding quiz home page](assets/images/quiz-home.png)

 Clicking 'Start Quiz' will start the timer and display questions.
 Choosing the wrong answer will display the correct answer in green and the selected wrong answer in red.
+Choosing a wrong answer will also deduct 10 seconds from the timer.
 ![Sample Question](assets/images/question.png)

-If the timer hits 0 or you have answered all the questions, the quiz is over and you are presented with your final score and an opportunity to save your initials and score to the leaderboard:
+If the timer hits 0 or you have answered all the questions, the quiz is over and you are presented with your final score and an opportunity to save your initials and score to the leaderboard.
+The leaderboard is sorted from highest score to lowest.
 ![Game over screen](assets/images/game-over.png)

 You can view the high scores at any time by clicking the 'View High Scores' from the home screen: